andrewjamesford/andrewford-co-nz-11ty/content/articles/custom-components-mui/index.md

 description: "In this article we will create custom components in MUI (Material UI) using ReactJS and Storybook."
 ---

-{% figure "./custom-components.png", "&quot;Create Custom Components using MUI&quot; / Bing Image Creator", [1280, 1024, 720, 320], [1280, 1024, 720, 320] %}
+{% figure "./custom-components.png", "&quot;Create Custom Components using
+MUI&quot; / Bing Image Creator", [1280, 1024, 720, 320], [1280, 1024, 720, 320]
+%}

 The Material UI (MUI) library is a popular choice for building React applications.
 It provides a set of components that follow the Material Design guidelines, making it easy to create beautiful and consistent user interfaces.
 In this article, we will create custom components in MUI using ReactJS and Storybook.

+The following is a transcript of the video tutorial below.

 <iframe class="video" loading="lazy" src="https://www.youtube.com/embed/f6Bjdmlx35s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>